 Is my pension taxable?

 Most people won't pay any tax on their pension until they have retired, at which point regular income tax is applied.
-The government have, however, set allowances for the amount which your pension can increase by in both a year and in your lifetime before you must pay tax as you earn it.
-Please follow the links below for more information on these allowances and their tax consequences.
+The government have, however, set allowances for the amount which your pension can increase by in a year before you must pay tax as you earn it.
+Please follow the link below for more information on these allowances and their tax consequences.

 Annual Allowance

 The Government has placed a restriction on the amount of pension individuals may earn each year before they suffer additional income tax liability.
 For the purpose of calculating Annual Allowance, each year is referred to as a Pension Input Period (PIP).
-From 6th April 2016 onwards all schemes' PIPs have been aligned to tax years, i.e. from 6th April to 5th April.
-For each year or PIP, the maximum growth is restricted to a capital monetary value of £40,000.
+All schemes' PIPs have been aligned to tax years, i.e. from 6th April to 5th April.
+For each year or PIP, the maximum growth is restricted to a capital monetary value of £60,000.
 This value is calculated by multiplying the increase in pension over the twelve month period by a factor of 16 then adding the increase in any lump sum entitlement.

 Example